adfinitas-app/sol-aiderplusloin/_ebola_blog_en/day-38---four-new-survivor-certificates.md

 ---
-title: Day 38   Four New Survivor Certificates
+title: Day 38 - Four new survivor certificates
-subtitle: "Andrea Angioletti, one of our first two volunteers to go to Sierra Leone, is back in France..."
+subtitle: "Yesterday, on January 5th, four more patients were able to leave the centre.
+They now join the ranks of the \"Ebola Survivors\", as they are called here..."
-auteur: SOLIDARITES INTERNATIONAL
+auteur: Daisy Fargier
-page_date: "2015-09-13 19:23:30"
+page_date: 2015-01-06T00:00:00.000Z
 video:
   code_embed_de_la_video: ""
   legende: ""